UtrechtUniversity/programming-cafe/exercises/git-and-github.md

 # Exercises
-The exercises below is a selection of suggested exercises from [https://skills.github.com/](https://skills.github.com/).
+The exercises below are a selection of exercises from [https://skills.github.com/](https://skills.github.com/).

 ## Getting started with GitHub (Beginner)
 - [Introduction to GitHub](https://github.com/skills/introduction-to-github)